ml4ai/skema/skema/skema-rs/skema/README.md

 Currently, there is one API endpoint implemented: comment extraction.
-To get comments for a piece of source code (currently, only a limited subset of Python is supported), send an HTTP GET request to the service (by default, it will run at `localhost:8080`), with a JSON payload that looks like the following:
+To get comments for a piece of source code (currently, only a limited subset of Python is supported), send an HTTP GET request to the service (by default, it will run at `localhost:8080`), with a JSON payload that looks like the following

 ```json
 {